aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.279.0 (2018-05-10 23:22 UTC)
+* KinesisFirehose (3.3.5.0)
+	* With this release, Amazon Kinesis Data Firehose can convert the format of your input data from JSON to Apache Parquet or Apache ORC before storing the data in Amazon S3.
+Parquet and ORC are columnar data formats that save space and enable faster queries compared to row-oriented formats like JSON.

 ### 3.3.278.0 (2018-05-10 19:29 UTC)
 * GameLift (3.3.12.0)
 	* AutoScaling Target Tracking scaling simplification along with StartFleetActions and StopFleetActions APIs to suspend and resume automatic scaling at will.